marcolovazzano/monorepo-playground/README.md

 ## workflows
 - `commitlint.yml`: dispatch on push (feat/**), on pull_request and checks the commit messages associated if they are conform to the conventional commmit specs
 - `release.yml`: dispatch manually, performs the release process
+- `dry-release.yml`: dispatch manually, performs a dry run of the release process